UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 **Users of R**

- * The primary challenge for R users will be to maintain separate R package libraries for the old and new operating systems.
+ * The primary challenge for R users will be to create new libraries for the more recent operating system.
 R packages installed under the old CentOS 7 operating system may not function under the new Rocky 9 systems, and vice versa.
- * R users should maintain separate R libraries and switch between them as necessary.
+ * R users should create new R libraries for Puma.
 See the [Creating a Custom Library](../../software/popular_software/R/index.md#create-your-first-library) and [Switching Between Custom Libraries](../../software/popular_software/R/index.md#how-to-switch-libraries) sections on our [R documentation](../../software/popular_software/R/index.md) page for details.
-We suggest that your Puma9 R library be named something like `~/R/library_4.4-puma9`.

 **Users who compile code themselves**
-: In many cases user-compiled software will need to be recompiled to run on Puma9.
+: In many cases user-compiled software will need to be recompiled to run on Puma.

-## Important software changes

-* The procedure for using the Conda package manager is expected to change, and existing environments will likely need to be rebuilt.
-More news on this will be forthcoming.
-* In addition to the currently available Cuda 11.8, Cuda 12.4 and 12.5 will also be available.

 ### Intel compiled software